C.J. Abrams Player Props: Nationals vs. Reds

 C.J.
 Abrams At The Plate

-- Abrams is batting .236 with 16 doubles, three triples, seven home runs and 10 walks.
+- Abrams has 16 doubles, three triples, seven home runs and 11 walks while batting .237.

-- Abrams has had an RBI in 21 games this year (28.0%), including nine multi-RBI outings (12.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Abrams has driven home a run in 21 games this season (27.6%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.